 Vista Traveler: Vista’s Traveler V tripod is just the thing for picture takers on the go, it will support cameras up to 4 lbs., has hefty 20mm-diameter flip-lock legs, a stabilizing center brace, a built-in carrying handle, a geared center post, and a 3-way head with long single handle that makes it easy to track moving subjects.
-Maximum height: 53 inches; folded length: 21 inches; weight: 2lbs.
+Maximum height: 53 inches, folded length: 21 inches, weight: 2lbs.

 Lightweight Tripods: They’re a bit bigger and heavier than compact travel tripods—a little over 2 feet long when folded, and moderately heavier too—between 4 and 5 lbs, but they will also support heavier cameras in the 5 to 9lb. weight class and extend to nearly 5-1/2 feet for true eye level viewing.
 The more sophisticated, higher capacity tripods in this class are an excellent choice for the average photographer who wants one tripod to take along when traveling, or the enthusiast who needs a general-purpose tripod for hiking, wilderness shooting, or any application where weight is a factor.
 Models with fluid or video heads are great for video too.

 Medium-weight to Heavy-duty Full-size Tripods: Weighing from 8 to 30 lbs, and having load capacities in the 50-100lbs. range, these are the tripods used by industrial and astronomical photographers, sports photographers, and videographers who shoot with large, heavy cameras and/or super-long heavy telephoto lenses.
 Most of these pro tripods come without heads—the head is an extra accessory sold separately—and many have large-diameter 2-secion legs because maximum stability is more important than portability.
 Maximum heights vary, depending on application, from a relatively low 47.5 inches to a lofty 85 inches.

 Premium Video Series Tripods: Davis & Sanford ProElite Series of professional video tripods.
 This heavy duty camera tripod, the 3100-25 features a 25 pound payload, the 3100-15 had a 15 pound payload.
 Other features include 2-stage quick lock leg clamping system, a removable mid-level spreader, sliding camera platform and Mini Euro quick release plate system.
 Maximum height: 63.5 inches, Total weight: 14 lbs.